PreranaCheekoty/FYP-Report-CDE4301_Final-/README.md

 Prior to commencing any experiments, training at the A*STAR’s Biological Resource Centre was completed to ensure full compliance with ethical standards for mouse care, in strict accordance with protocols approved by the Institutional Animal Care and Use Committee.

 ### <strong>4.3 Rationale for SOCS3 Conditional Knockout Model</strong>
+Structurally, SOCS3 is a relatively small protein comprising 225 amino acids, with an approximate molecular weight of 24.75 kDa, spanning approximately 850 base pairs on chromosome 17q25.3.
+It consists of two exons, with Exon 2 being functionally critical as it encodes key domains including SH2 and SOCS, required for inhibitory activity.

+To investigate the role of SOCS3 in immune regulation within myeloid cells, a conditional knockout strategy was employed.
+LoxP sites were inserted flanking Exon 2, allowing targeted deletion of this functional region.
+In the absence of Cre recombinase, the gene remains intact and fully functional.
+However, when Cre is expressed, it recognises the loxP sites and excises Exon 2, resulting in loss of functional SOCS3 protein.

+For myeloid-specific deletion, the LysMCre mouse model is widely used, in which Cre recombinase expression is driven by the Lyz2 promoter, active in myeloid cells including macrophages, monocytes, and granulocytes.
+Crossing LysMCre mice with SOCS3fl/fl mice (refer to figure 3) results in Cre-mediated recombination in these cells, leading to targeted SOCS3 deletion in the myeloid compartment.

+This model allows targeted investigation of SOCS3 in immune responses and its contribution to inflammation and fibrosis, forming the basis for the pilot and main studies described below.